Wormgit/LabelaHerdinMinutes/README.md

 ### Model Re-training
 Replace the path of the training dataset in config.py with your own path.
 To train the model, use python `train.py -h` to get help with setting command line arguments.
-Examples of runing the code with fully supervised mode or metric learning mode are in run.txt.
-The training dataset is in Cows2021 Sub-levels/Train.
+Examples of runing the code with fully supervised mode or metric learning mode are in `run.txt`.
+The training dataset is in `Cows2021 Sub-levels/Train`.

-merge code: 'make_retrain'
-finetune with merged data:
+Merge tracklets from the training dataset: `make_retrain` Replace the merge dataset to the origianl one and run `train.py` to finetune the model.

 ### Test
 To test a trained model, use python `test.py -h`.
 Examples of runing the code with fully supervised mode or metric learning mode are in run.txt.
+We excluded poor quality data from the test data of Cows2021.
+Please see `xx list` to find the test data using in our paper.

 ## Citation